 \section{Results}

-In this section we describe and discuss the results obtained by jointly analysing different combination of bins of redshift for foreground sample, the lenses.
-In particular, Sec.~\ref{subsec:results_4bins} describes the "base case", while Sec.~\ref{subsec:results_noG15} study the potential effect in the results due to the anomalous measurements in the G15 field, pointed out in paper I and already analysed in paper II.
-Finally, in Sec.~\ref{subsec:results_bins_changes} the effect on the constraints of using different number and ranges of bins for the tomographic analysis is discussed.
-On one hand, we address the possibility of reducing the joint analysis to only a pair of bins ("bins 14" and "bins 23"), which would diminish the computational time of the parameters estimation.
-On the other hand, we increase the number of bins to six to explore both the effect of a thinner slicing ("6 bins" case) of the foreground sample in the same redshift range of the "base case" and the effect of introducing two more bins, one at each end of the four bin case ("6 bins WR" case).
+In this section we describe and discuss the results obtained by jointly analysing different combination of bins of redshift for the foreground sample, the lenses.
+In particular, Sect.~\ref{subsec:results_4bins} describes the "base case", while Sect.~\ref{subsec:results_noG15} presents a study of the potential effect in the results due to the anomalous measurements in the G15 field, pointed out in Paper I. Finally, in Sect.~\ref{subsec:results_bins_changes} the effect on the constraints of using different number and ranges of bins for the tomographic analysis is discussed.
+On one hand, we address the possibility of reducing the joint analysis to only a pair of bins ("bins 1+4" and "bins 2+3"), which would diminish the computational time of the parameters estimation.
+On the other hand, we increase the number of bins to six to explore both the effect of a thinner slicing ("six bin" case) of the foreground sample in the same redshift range of the "base case" and the effect of introducing two more bins, one at each end of the four bin cases ("six bins-WR" case).

-\subsection{"Base case": four redshift bins}
+\subsection{Base case: Four redshift bins}

-The fist step of our study consists in the comparison between the results obtained with the "full model" and the mean-redshift approximation, as described in paper II.
-This approximation reduces the computational time by about a factor of 10 and it is of crucial importance when performing tomographic analyses, given the large number of parameters to be estimated in such a configuration.
-The same improved data and methodology described in paper I are used in both cases.
-The comparative plots are shown in appendix \ref{app:comp_full_MzA}.
+The first step of our study consists in the comparison between the results obtained with the "full model" and the mean-redshift approximation, as described in Paper I. This approximation reduces the computational time by about a factor of 10 and it is of crucial importance when performing tomographic analyses, given the large number of parameters to be estimated in such a configuration.
+The same improved data and methodology described in Paper I are used in both cases.
+The comparative plots are shown in Appendix \ref{app:comp_full_MzA}.
 The HOD parameters prior distributions used for both cases are summarised in Table \ref{tab:prior_4bins}.